liutongkun/ComAD/README.md

 Due to the randomness of KMeans, the results of each experiment will vary.
 For the original paper, we ran a total of five times and took the average value.

-If you have any question, you could also contact ltk98633@stu.xjtu.edu.cn , both in English or in Chinese is OK.
+If you have any question, you could also contact ltk98633@stu.xjtu.edu.cn

 We will refine the code after the review.
 # Preparation